 Shoes that are worn out are not supportive and can add stress to your bones.

 Bunions, tendonitis, and blisters can all affect the way your foot hits the ground adding more stress to your body.

 Worn-out shoes or shoes not designed for your sport will not provide proper support for your feet, placing more stress on the bones.
-Athletic shoes need to be replaced every 500 miles.
-Learn more about how to buy supportive shoes by viewing this video.

 Hard Running Surfaces